 8. Look for Coupons and Discount Codes

 As with any online purchase, there’s a good chance that some airline ticket discounts are available.
 Sometimes you can find an old-fashioned coupon in a book, and, of course, you can seek out discount codes online.
+You can even book your travel through eBates to earn cash back.

 9. Use Your Credit Card